AmazingTaiwo/BAN6420_M5_1/README.md

 	- ROC AUC: Area under the ROC curve ~0.99.

 5. How to Run
-	1. Clone or download the script.
+	1. Clone or download the script via: https://github.com/AmazingTaiwo/BAN6420_M5_1.git
-	2. Run the script in a Python environment on CMD via below command python breast_cancer_pca.py
+	2. Run the script in a Python environment on CMD via below command python main.py
   	3. Review outputs and visualizations in the terminal and pop-up generated plots.

 6. Visualizations